Camp Fire Lawsuit Information

 Is the Camp Fire lawsuit a class action proceeding?
 No. Civil claims for Camp Fire victims are filed on an individual basis.
 This means you will have your own attorney to represent you, and your case will be resolved according to the unique facts of your case and the damages you experienced.
 In a class action, by contrast, a select few plaintiffs would file a single lawsuit on behalf of all victims with any recovery divided amongst the class members.
 No such class has been certified related to the Camp Fire.

 What types of damages are you entitled to pursue?
 While each case is different, common damage categories include: the cost to repair or replace your home and personal property; the loss of use and enjoyment of your property; depreciation in the value of your land; damage to trees, timber, or underwood; business losses; lost wages; loss of crops; harm to pets or livestock; emotional distress; personal injury; and wrongful death.
-Even if you have insurance, you will likely experience a shortfall in some areas of coverage as well as damages that fall outside the policy.
+Even if you have insurance, you will likely experience a shortfall in some areas of coverage as well as damages that fall outside your policy.

 How much work will be required of you if you choose to pursue a claim?
 In January 2019, PG&E filed for voluntary Chapter 11 bankruptcy.
 Accordingly, all Camp Fire claims will now be resolved in the bankruptcy court as part of PG&E’s reorganization plan.
 This means your level of personal involvement will be less than in a traditional, single event lawsuit.
-You are unlikely to be required to give deposition testimony, respond to burdensome discovery requests, or proceed through a jury trial.
-Instead, your attorney will work with you to gather proof of your damages and prepare your claim for potential mediation or pre-trial resolution.
+You are not likely to be required to give deposition testimony, respond to burdensome discovery requests, or proceed through a jury trial.
+Instead, your attorney will work with you to gather proof of your damages, prepare your bankruptcy claim form, and ensure a fair settlement of your individual case.